 - Remove the storage drawer.
 (See page 7.) - Look to see if the anti-tip bracket is attached to floor with screws. - Make sure left rear leveling foot is positioned under the anti-tip bracket. - See Installation Instructions for further details.

 Using and Caring for Your Cooktop

 This section tells you how to operate the controls to the cooktop.
-It also includes tips on how to cook with and maintain the cooktop.
+It also discusses how the ceramic glass cooktop works, and includes tips on how to cook with and maintain the cooktop.